 In conjunction with the strategic plan, the Port also revitalized its brand identity to better differentiate itself in today's highly competitive marketplace.
-The new mark visually expresses the Port's mission, brand promise and connections to customers and community members.
+The new logo mark visually expresses the Port's mission, brand promise and connections to customers and community members.

-The creation of the Northwest Seaport Alliance (NWSA) will modify the Port's targets to encompass both the Port of Seattle and the Port of Tacoma's economic impact and environmental focus.
+The creation of The Northwest Seaport Alliance (NWSA) will modify the Port's targets to encompass both the Port of Seattle and the Port of Tacoma's economic impact and environmental focus.
 The targets will change, but not the intent of the targets which is to improve economic prosperity, strengthen financial vitality, and continue our environmental stewardship of Puget Sound.
-The NWSA has not yet released a strategic plan, but will in the future.
 The NWSA has issued commercial goals that are addressed in the addendum.